paylanon/paylos/README.md

 ```
 **All done!** Welcome to your slick new desktop.

-Paylos is an ongoing project - expect major updates in the near future offering more features and additional built-in themes.
+Paylos is an ongoing project - expect major updates in the near future offering additional features.